In more detail

 - Can we amend or delete data following receipt of a SAR?

-The GDPR places a high expectation on you to provide information in response to a SAR.
+The UK GDPR places a high expectation on you to provide information in response to a SAR.
 You should make reasonable efforts to find and retrieve the requested information.
 However, you are not required to conduct searches that would be unreasonable or disproportionate to the importance of providing access to the information.
 To determine whether searches may be unreasonable or disproportionate, you must consider:

 - the circumstances of the request;